Bayt-al-Hikmah/React/Workshop3/Workshop3.md

 Once `loading` becomes `false`, the component re-renders.
 It skips the early return and proceeds to the final return statement.
 Here, we use the `.map()` method to iterate through our `users` state and generate the `<li>` items.
 ## Client-Side Routing
-In traditional web development, every time you click a link, the browser makes a request to the server, the screen flashes white, and a brand new HTML page loads.
+In traditional web development, every time we click a link, the browser makes a request to the server, the screen flashes white, and a brand new HTML page loads.
 This is slow and feels "clunky."
+Cuz we have to load full html for every interection

 In React, we build Single Page Applications (SPAs).
 1. **Single Page:** We only load the HTML file once, when the user first visits.